|

 4) Laws which were peculiar to Wales and which did not apply in England always included Monmouthshire, e.g.

-6) In sport Monmouthshire players have always been eligible to play for Wales, but not for England.
+6) In sport Monmouthshire players have always been eligible to play for Wales.
 (Try telling the famous Pontypool front row of Graham Price, Bobby Windsor and Charlie Faulkner that they should have played for England

 !!!!!)